googleapis/langchain-google-alloydb-pg-python/DEVELOPER.md

     pytest
     ```

+### AlloyDB Omni Testing
+The `ScaNN` index is an AlloyDB Omni preview and is not available on Cloud AlloyDB.
+To test for the `ScaNN` index integration, an AlloyDB Omni instance is set up and run on a GCE VM instance.
+The Omni instance is listening on input traffic on the private IP address of the VM.
+Integration tests related to the `ScaNN` index are only run against this Omni instance, while all other index tests are run against the Cloud AlloyDB testing instance.

+For more information, refer to the instruction on [AlloyDB Omni setup][alloydb-omni].

 ### CI Platform Setup

 Cloud Build is used to run tests against Google Cloud resources in test project: langchain-alloydb-testing.
 Each test has a corresponding Cloud Build trigger, see [all triggers][triggers].
 These tests are registered as required tests in `.github/sync-repo-settings.yaml`.

 #### Trigger Setup